 We spoke to Lace and Day, a lingerie store in Buffalo, NY; Daniel Laplante, co-founder and CEO at booxi; and arcade bar FreePlay Toronto about how online appointment bookings help keep their customer relationships strong.

-In this post, we’ll also go over why appointment shopping is relevant to retailers, how to start offering appointment shopping in your store, as well as examples of retailers who have implemented appointment shopping.
+In this post, we’ll also go over why appointment shopping is relevant to retailers and golf course operators, how to start offering appointment shopping in your store, as well as examples of retailers who have implemented appointment shopping.

 Let’s dive in!